Finite energy well-posedness for nonlinear Schr\"odinger equations with non-vanishing conditions at infinity: Acknowledgements

 P.A. and P.M. acknowledge partial support from INdAM-GNAMPA.
-P.A. is partially supported by PRIN project 20204NT8W4 "Nonlinear evolution PDEs, fluid dynamics and transport equations: theoretical foundations and applications''.
+P.A. is partially supported by PRIN project 20204NT8W4 "Nonlinear evolution PDEs, fluid dynamics and transport equations: theoretical foundations and applications'' and by the Italian Ministry of University and Research (MUR) through the Excellence Department Project awarded to GSSI, CUP D13C22003740001.
 L.E.H. is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 317210226 – SFB 1283.